laravel/docs/cashier-paddle.md

 <a name="payments-requiring-additional-confirmation"></a>
 #### Payments Requiring Additional Confirmation

-Often extra verification is required in order to confirm and process a payment.
+Sometimes additional verification is required in order to confirm and process a payment.
 When this happens, Paddle will present a payment confirmation screen.
 Payment confirmation screens presented by Paddle or Cashier may be tailored to a specific bank or card issuer's payment flow and can include additional card confirmation, a temporary small charge, separate device authentication, or other forms of verification.

 <a name="inline-checkout"></a>
 ### Inline Checkout